 At the age of 12, he began his schooling at a nearby temple called Seicho-ji.
-During this period, he made a vow to become the wisest person in Japan (see "The Tripitaka Master Shan-wu-wei," WND-1, 175).
+During this period, he made a vow to become the wisest person in Japan (WND-1, 175).
 He sought to gain the wisdom of the Buddhist teachings for overcoming the fundamental sufferings of life and death, and thereby lead his parents and all people to genuine happiness.

 At the age of 16, in pursuit of a deeper understanding of the Buddhist teachings, he formally entered the priesthood at Seicho-ji, receiving instruction from Dozen-bo, a senior priest there.
-It was shortly thereafter, the Daishonin writes, that he attained "a jewel of wisdom as bright as the morning star" ("The Tripitaka Master Shan-wu-wei," WND-1, 176).
+It was shortly thereafter, the Daishonin writes, that he attained 'a jewel of wisdom as bright as the morning star' (WND-1, 176).
 This can be interpreted to mean wisdom regarding the Mystic Law that is the essence of Buddhism.

-The Daishonin then travelled to Kamakura, Kyoto, Nara, and other centres of Buddhist learning, carefully studying the sutras and commentaries housed at leading temples such as Enryaku-ji on Mount Hiei, the headquarters of the Tendai school, and familiarizing himself with the core doctrines of each school.
+The Daishonin then travelled to Kamakura, Kyoto, Nara, and other centres of Buddhist learning, carefully studying the sutras and commentaries housed at leading temples such as Enryaku-ji on Mount Hiei, the headquarters of the Tendai school, and familiarising himself with the core doctrines of each school.
 He confirmed that the Lotus Sutra is the foremost among all the Buddhist sutras and that the Law of Nammyoho-renge-kyo to which he had awakened is the essence of the sutra and provides the means for freeing all people from suffering on the most fundamental level.
 He also awoke to his mission to spread Nam-myoho-renge-kyo as the teaching for people in the Latter Day of the Law to attain enlightenment.